metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

 ## The Human Connectome Project - visualisation software and file formats

-The HCP consortium (http://www.humanconnectome.org/) provide a suite of surface processing and visualisation tools that can be used very effectively together with MSM.
+The [HCP consortium](http://www.humanconnectome.org/) provide a suite of surface processing and visualisation tools that can be used very effectively together with MSM.
 In particular these tools refine the FreeSurfer pipeline, and supply pipelines for directly mapping functional and diffusion data onto the surface.
 Surfaces are supplied in CIFTI and GIFTI formats and can be visualised using the very flexible HCP visualisation tool `wb_view`.
-Scripts for processing your data following the HCP pipeline can be found at http://www.humanconnectome.org/documentation/HCP-pipelines/.
-If your data does not conform to the HCP protocol, specifically you have no T2 or different task protocols, please contact the [FSL mailing list](support.md).
+Scripts for processing your data following the HCP pipeline can be found at [here](http://www.humanconnectome.org/documentation/HCP-pipelines/).
+If your data does not conform to the HCP protocol, specifically you have no T2 or different task protocols, please contact the [FSL mailing list](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/support).

 # Getting started